 People with Diabetes

-Diabetes is a serious health condition that affects more than 37 million Americans.
+Diabetes is a serious health condition that affects nearly 40 million Americans.
 To help control blood glucose levels, people with diabetes are encouraged to carefully monitor their carbohydrate and sugar intake.
 LNCS are sweet-tasting alternatives to sugar that do not raise blood glucose levels.
 Experts in medicine and nutrition, along with leading diabetes-focused health authorities such as the American Diabetes Association, Diabetes Canada and Diabetes UK, are in agreement that LNCS can be safely consumed by people with diabetes as part of a healthy diet that provides the appropriate amount of calories and carbohydrates.

 Pregnant and Breastfeeding Women